falood/exsync/README.md

 end
 ```

-3. Start your application the usual way, e.g., `iex -S mix`, then:
+3. (If runing Elixir < 1.4) Start your application the usual way, e.g., `iex -S mix`, then:

 ```elixir
 ExSync.start()